Lalasa1234/ml-interview-Prep/README.md

 ### SVM

 * can perform linear, nonlinear, or outlier detection (unsupervised)
 * large margin classifier: Margin is the distance between the boundary and closest data points from every class.
-SVM not only creates a decision boundary, but also maxmizes the margin
+SVM not only creates a decision boundary, but also maxmizes the margin.
+As SVM doesn't predict based on training data points, but based on the boundary and margin, it isn't getting overfitted to train data
 * the closest training examples are called the support vectors, since they are the points based on which the decision boundary is drawn
 * SVMs are sensitive to feature scaling

 ![svm](https://qph.ec.quoracdn.net/main-qimg-675fedee717331e478ecfcc40e2e4d38)